Ellenbrook line: Tonkin Gap project

-The Tonkin Gap Alliance, consisting of BMD, Georgiou, WA Limestone, BG&E and GHD, was announced as the preferred proponent in May 2020, and the $400 million contract was signed in June 2020.
-Construction began in November 2020.
-The cost has since increased to $761 million.

 The two dive structures were built by shifting the affected Tonkin Highway carriageway out of the way.
 From May 2021, the northbound Tonkin Highway carriageway between Railway Parade and Collier Road was shifted east to allow for the construction of the southern dive structure.
 In December 2022, both carriageways were diverted to the western side of the dive structure, and in early 2023, the southbound carriageway was moved back to its original location.
 From September 2021, the southbound Tonkin Highway carriageway near Marshall Road was shifted west to allow for the construction of the northern dive structure.
 Piling works started that month and were completed in April 2022, after which, excavation and concrete pours commenced.
 In March 2023, the northern dive structure was completed and the southbound Tonkin Highway carriageway was moved back to its original location.

 The Broun Avenue bridge was replaced because its clearance was not high enough and the Morley station bus interchange was to be built on a bridge across Tonkin Highway.
 The old bridge was demolished in April 2022 and the new bridge was structurally complete by September 2022.
 In November 2022, it was announced that a footbridge across Tonkin Highway to Ballajura station would be added to the scope of the Tonkin Gap project, in response to a community survey undertaken by Metronet in 2021.
 The Tonkin Gap project was officially completed in July 2024.